Sylius/SyliusResourceBundle/docs/redirect.md

 ## Custom redirection

-As an example, let's configure the create & update operations that has been redirected to update after performed action.
+As an example, let's configure a custom redirection fo create & update operations.

 ```php